MystenLabs/walrus/docs/red-stuff.md

 called _code rate_.

 Fountain codes are a class of erasure codes.
 The key property of fountain codes is that the encoding process is _rateless_, i.e., the encoder can produce an arbitrary number of encoded parts on the fly, without knowing the total number of parts that will be produced.
+This is useful for the
+RedStuff use case, as it allows us to specify the rate of the encoder (e.g., by encoding $f+1$ source symbols into $N$ recovery symbols, we guarantee that any subset of $f+1$ symbols can reconstruct the source).
 Further, fountain codes are extremely efficient as they typically require XOR operations to encode and decode the data.

-RedStuff is based on the RaptoQ fountain code.
-RaptoQ is one of the most fast and efficient fountain codes, and has the following properties:
+RedStuff is based on the RaptorQ fountain code.
+RaptorQ is one of the most fast and efficient fountain codes, and has the following properties:
 1. It is _systematic_, i.e., the firs $k$ symbols of the encoded message correspond to the original message;
 2. it is a _linear_ code, i.e., the encoding process is a linear transformation of the input symbols, or in other words, the encoded symbols are linear combinations of the input symbols;
 3. it is _almost optimal_, meaning that the $k' ~ k$.
 Specifically, the probability of decoding failure for $k' = k + H$ symbols received is
-   $O(256^{-(H+1)})$
+   $< 1/256^{H+1}$

 ### The Twin-Code Framework

 An old idea in distributed storage is to use an erasure code to encode blobs of data across multiple storage nodes.
 Thus, by using $k/N$ rate erasure code, for $N$ nodes and $k$ source symbols, the system can tolerate $N - k$ node failures, with just an $N/k$ factor of storage overhead.
 However, in the case of a node failure, the recovery process is inefficient: the failed node needs to fetch $k$ other parts, reconstruct the blob, and then re-encode its own part.
 Therefore, the communication overhead for recovery is on the order of the size of the whole blob, $S$.

 The Twin-Code Framework aims to solve this issue by allowing for efficient node recovery.
 We briefly describe the idea here, and refer to the original paper for more details.